robertlarkins/preferred-development-practices/C#/Frameworks and Libraries/xUnit.net/xUnitAttributes.md

 ### `[MemberData]`

 The `MemberData` attribute allows test data to be retrieved from a field, property or method.
 These members can reside in the same class as the tests or in a separate class.
-This also allows references types to be provided as parameters.
+This test data can also contain references types.

 *References*:
 - https://andrewlock.net/creating-parameterised-tests-in-xunit-with-inlinedata-classdata-and-memberdata/#using-generator-properties-with-the-memberdata-properties